secretGeek/documentation/en/user-guide/when-any/index.md

 `WhenAnyObservable` acts a lot like the Rx operator `CombineLatest`, in that it watches one or multiple observables and allows you to define a projection based on the latest value from each. `WhenAnyObservable` differs from `CombineLatest` in that its parameters are expressions, rather than direct references to the target observables.
 The impact of this difference is that the watch set up by `WhenAnyObservable` is not tied to the specific observable instances present at the time of subscription.
 That is, the observable pointed to by the expression can be replaced later, and the results of the new observable will still be captured.

 An example of where this can come in handy is when a view wants to observe an observable on a viewmodel, but the viewmodel can be replaced during the view's lifetime.
-Rather than needing to resubscribe to the target observable after every change of viewmodel, you can use `WhenAnyObservable` to specify a the 'path' to which you want to watch, and a single subscription can be used for the view lifetime, regardless of the life of the viewmodel.
+Rather than needing to resubscribe to the target observable after every change of viewmodel, you can use `WhenAnyObservable` to specify the 'path' to which watch.
+This allows you to use a single subscription in the view, regardless of the life of the target viewmodel.

-## Best Practices / How not to hang yourself

-> **Warning** Wordsmithing required / incomplete
+##Getting the most out of your new `WhenAny`

-The usage of `WhenAny` variants is fairly straightforward.
+Using `WhenAny` variants is fairly straightforward.
 However, there are a few aspects of their behaviour that are worth highlighting.

-#### INotifyPropertyChanged
+####INotifyPropertyChanged is required

-* Watched properties must implement ReactiveUI's `RaiseAndSetIfChanged` or standard `INotifyPropertyChanged` members.
-A warning will be issued at run time if you attempt to create a `WhenAny` over a property without either of these (ensure you have registered a service for `ILogger` to see this).
-Without change notifications in place, `WhenAny` will produce the current value of the property upon subscription, and nothing thereafter.
+* Watched properties must implement ReactiveUI's `RaiseAndSetIfChanged` or raise the standard `INotifyPropertyChanged` events.
+If you attempt to use `WhenAny` on a property without either of these in place, `WhenAny` will produce the current value of the property upon subscription, and nothing thereafter.
+Additionally, a warning will be issued at run time (ensure you have registered a service for `ILogger` to see this).

-#### Cold Observable semantics
+####`WhenAny` has cold observable semantics

 * `WhenAny` is a purely cold Observable, which eventually directly connects to UI component events.
 For events such as DependencyProperties, this could